 This driver is offered in 10 and 12-degree loft and has 445 cubic centimetre clubface.
 Choosing your loft should be done based on your swing speed but it is more likely you should opt for the ten degree.

-The 445 cubic centimetre head is smaller than most on the list that sits at the maximum 460 cubic centimetres.
+The 445 cubic centimetre head is smaller than most on the list.
+Most drivers sit at the maximum 460 cubic centimetres head size.
 The club was built at this smaller size in order to reduce size and increase swing speed.

 Though it does come at a higher price point than most drivers on this list we found this Ping 400 driver to be a great investment for drivers looking to fix their slice.